-- Gross differences in grading by instructors teaching separate sections of the same course. - Personal habits of the instructor that distract students in their attempts to learn course material. - Fine distinctions in grading (e.g., the line between an "A" and a "B", or between a "D" and an "F") may be appealed only to the instructor. - Unannounced quizzes will not be considered a grievance unless they are contrary to the class syllabus or information provided to the class by the instructor.
+- Gross differences in grading by instructors teaching separate sections of the same course. - Personal habits of the instructor that distract students in their attempts to learn course material. - Fine distinctions in grading, e.g., the line between an "A" and a "B", or between a "D" and an "F" (may only be appealed to the instructor). - Unannounced quizzes will not be considered a grievance unless they are contrary to the course syllabus or information provided to the class by the instructor.